 Overview

 If you are pregnant and have vaginal infection symptoms, see your doctor.
-Do not use nonprescription yeast infection medicine unless you discuss it with your doctor first.
-Experts recommend that during pregnancy: footnote 1
+Do not use over-the-counter yeast infection medicine unless you discuss it with your doctor first.
+Your symptoms could be caused by another problem that will need different treatment, such as bacterial vaginosis or a sexually transmitted infection (STI).
+Your doctor can help find out what is causing your symptoms.

-- Vaginal medicines should be used for yeast infection treatment.
+- Vaginal medicines should be used for yeast infection treatment instead of pills.
 These may be vaginal creams or suppositories.

 - Only certain medicines should be used.
 Nonprescription medicines include butoconazole (such as Femstat), clotrimazole (such as Gyne-Lotrimin), miconazole (such as Monistat), and terconazole (such as Terazol).